Bltgn/DF-succubus/fooccubus-prod/succubus-readme.txt

 * Kobolds become imps : They are unfortunately small but are great at dodging and using knives.

 ## New materials ##
-* Stygian bronze : Made from bronze, flux stone and a secret ingredient.
+* Stygian bronze : Made from bronze and flux stone.
 It is much lighter then regular bronze.
 * Oricalchum : A light and very solid metal.
 Can be made at a smelter using basilisk horns.

 # Known issues #